mehulagg/gitlab/doc/ci/runners/build_cloud/macos_build_cloud.md

 # Build Cloud runners for macOS (beta)

-Build Cloud for macOS Beta provides on-demand GitLab Runners integrated with GitLab SaaS CI/CD for building macOS and IOS apps.
+Build Cloud for macOS Beta provides on-demand GitLab Runners integrated with GitLab SaaS [CI/CD](https://docs.gitlab.com/ee/ci/index.html) to build, test and deploy apps for the Apple ecosystem (macOS, IOS, tvOS).

-GitLab Build Cloud runners for macOS are in [beta](https://about.gitlab.com/handbook/product/gitlab-the-product/#beta) and shouldn't be used for production workloads.
+Build Cloud runners for macOS are in [beta](https://about.gitlab.com/handbook/product/gitlab-the-product/#beta) and shouldn't be relied upon for mission-critical production jobs.

 ## Quickstart